Jack Miller (motorcyclist): 2023

+2024

+In 2024 Miller's performances was marked by struggles for form and consistency, as he ended the season in 14th and was replaced by rookie rider Pedro Acosta.

+Prima Pramac Yamaha (2025–)

+2025

+In 2025, Miller joined the Prima Pramac Yamaha MotoGP with Miguel Oliveira as his teammate.
+The first half of his 2025 season was underscored by oscillating performances, with 5th at Austin though also 3 successive DNFs at Lusail, Jerez, and Le Mans.

+2026

+Miller is set to remain at Prima Pramac Yamaha MotoGP for the 2026 season; his teammate will be three-time Superbike champion Toprak Razgatlıoğlu, who replaces Miguel Oliveira.

 Australian Superbike Championship

 2021

 Jack Miller closed his 2021 journey with a podium in the final Australian Superbike (ASBK) race.
 After closing the MotoGP season with a podium at the Valencia GP, Miller, riding the Ducati Panigale V4R, started from second place in his debut appearance at The Bend Motorsport Park Circuit.

-In the first race Miller experienced DNF when he was in second place behind fellow Ducati rider who later won ASBK 2021 Wayne Maxwell, but in race two he managed to finish and secure third place on the podium.
+In the first race Miller experienced DNF when he was in fourth place behind fellow Ducati rider who later won ASBK 2021 Wayne Maxwell, Glenn Alerton and Lachlan Epis, but in race two he managed to finish and secure third place on the podium.

 2022

-Jack Miller's will have a 'last dance' with Ducati on Australian Superbikes.
-In this race, Miller still uses a Ducati motorcycle.
-Even though he is now part of KTM and has already conducted tests with the RC-16.
-However, the Panigale V4R remains Miller's mainstay at ASBK.
+Jack Miller had a 'last dance' with Ducati in Australian Superbikes.
+In the race, Miller used a Ducati motorcycle, even though he was part of KTM and already had conducted tests with the RC-16.
+However, the Panigale V4R remained Miller's mainstay at ASBK.

+Suzuka 8 Hours

+In 2025, Jack Miller tests Suzuka Circuit ahead of 8-Hour Endurance Race, misses Brno MotoGP test.
+He completed a crucial test at the Suzuka Circuit on the factory Yamaha YZF-R1.
+This test is part of his preparation for the prestigious Suzuka 8 Hours endurance race in early August, the 46th edition of the FIM Endurance World Championship “Coca-Cola” Suzuka 8 Hours Endurance Road Race.
+The free private test at Suzuka was a crucial opportunity for Miller.
+He was not alone on the track; he was supported by Japanese Yamaha veteran Katsuyuki Nakasuga and Italian rider Andrea Locatelli, who also tested at Suzuka.
+In addition to familiarizing himself with the track, the pit stop and rider handover aspects were the main focus, new areas that they intensively practiced.

 Personal life

 In early October 2022, Miller travelled from the far-Eastern World Championship motorcycle racing venues to be married in Australia.
 On 15 October 2022, turn four at the Phillip Island racing circuit was renamed from Honda Corner to Miller Corner.

 Just a day later, Miller was taken out of the Australian Grand Prix by satellite Honda rider Álex Márquez, who crashed into Miller from behind at Miller Corner.